aditiversha/Sentiment-Analysis/README.md

 # Sentiment Analysis
 Project Implementation

+### Objective - To find correlation between financial news of the given stock & it's price change using Sentiment Analysis

 #### Phase 1 – Parse & Extract data
 1. Parse data of chosen tickers from Finviz using BeautifulSoup